Finland beats Russians for its 1st Olympic hockey gold medal

 There were plenty of similarities to the NHL even without the league’s players filling just about every roster.
 The tournament was played on the narrower NHL-sized rinks in an effort to speed up games and in a confined Olympic bubble similar to what the league constructed for the 2020 playoffs to award the Stanley Cup.

 Games also took place in quiet arenas — not empty like the NHL playoffs but with selected Chinese fans allowed in.
+A total of 1,288 spectators watched Finland beat Russia in the final, which ended in a raucous celebration in the afternoon in Beijing and 8:20 a.m. back home.

-Bronze medal-winning Slovakia can also thank the NHL for withdrawing on short notice two months ago.
-The league was not at the Olympics for a second consecutive time after a run of five in a row dating to the 1998 Nagano Games.
+Alcohol sales are prohibited in Finland until 9 a.m. on Sunday, but that didn’t stop fans from gathering at bars to watch.
+That was just the start of the party.

-The best player in the tournament was also the youngest: 17-year-old Slovakia forward Juraj Slafkovsky, who led all scorers with seven goals.
-Slafkovsky, who turns 18 in March, is a projected top-five pick in the NHL draft this summer and could be in North America as soon as next season.
+“It is hard to put in words what this means,” Filppula said.
+“Hockey is a big thing in Finland.
+We have come close a couple of times, and it’s finally nice to get the first one.
+We played a great tournament, and this is the reward.”

 Follow AP Hockey Writer Stephen Whyno on Twitter at https://twitter.com/SWhyno